Yeongie/Lab04-SingleCycleDatapath2/README.md

 ![](./assets/single_cycle_datapath.png)

-You will need to submit your testbench on ilearn prior to coming to lab (check online for due dates).
+You will need to submit your testbench on Gradescope (check online for due dates).
 Your testbench should demonstrate that you have read through the lab specifications and understand the goal of this lab.
 You will need to consider the boundary cases.
 You do not need to begin designing yet, but this testbench will be helpful during the lab while you are